v4lheru/Synaptic-Slack-Bot-v2/README.md

 ## Interacting with the Bot

-Once deployed, you can interact with Synaptic Bridge in several ways:
+Once deployed, you can interact with Synaptic Slack Bot v2 in several ways:

 1. **Direct Messages**: Send a DM to the bot for private conversations
-2. **Mentions**: Mention the bot in a channel using `@Synaptic Bridge`
+2. **Mentions**: Mention the bot in a channel using `@Synaptic Slack Bot v2`
 3. **Threads**: The bot can participate in conversation threads

 Example interactions:

-- `@Synaptic Bridge What's the status of our server deployment?`
-- `@Synaptic Bridge Can you summarize this document for me? [document link]`
-- `@Synaptic Bridge Generate a weekly report based on this data: [data]`
+- `@Synaptic Slack Bot v2 create a channel called project-discussion`
+- `@Synaptic Slack Bot v2 send a message to #general saying Hello everyone!`
+- `@Synaptic Slack Bot v2 write a haiku about Slack`
+- `@Synaptic Slack Bot v2 add a thumbs-up reaction to the last message`
+- `@Synaptic Slack Bot v2 set a reminder for @user to review the PR in 2 hours`

 ## Extending Functionality

-Synaptic Bridge is designed to be extensible.
+Synaptic Slack Bot v2 is designed to be extensible.
 You can:

 1. **Add Custom Functions**: Extend the function calling system to add new capabilities
 2. **Integrate New AI Providers**: Add support for additional AI providers
 3. **Customize Response Formatting**: Modify how responses are presented in Slack
+4. **Add New Feature Modules**: Implement additional Slack features

 See the `Instructions for LLM.md` file for detailed guidance on working with the AI integration.